The Medicine for the Soul

 Trucks drove by with families and extended families throwing water and shooting super-soakers.
 Smiling faces walked by with bowls of wet chalk and smeared the colorful paste on your face like a monk’s blessing.
 Foreigners and Thai people alike shared the streets and washed the heat of the day away in a bath of smiles and good vibes.
 As the afternoon progressed, XploreAsia staff brought out food o’plenty for us rascals and laid it out in our dry area where we could lounge around and eat in peace.

-Beers were had, spices were shared, and war stories were told.
 The food was good, the company was great, and the memories will be cherished.
 I raise my bucket to you Thailand, once again you have shown me the time of my life.

 Written by: Brian Mule

 If you want an authentic experience of Thai culture, why not look into becoming a teacher?
 Not only can you make the difference to hundreds of children in the community, you can also get paid whilst you travel and finiance your own international adventure!
 We make sure our teachers are ready to take on the world with our in-class internationally accredited TESOL course that gives them the tools to be a confident English teacher in Thailand.
 Start your adventure today!

 My wife and I are calling Hua Hin, Thailand, home for a couple months.
 I’m working as an intern for Xplore Asia and Amy earned her TESOL certification.
 Of course, part of goal in coming here was travel.
 Chiang Mai and Angkor Wat in Cambodia came up high on Amy’s list.
 Below are my thoughts on this adventure.